He Panned It, Now He Sucks

 - Just glaring at a Mischief Makers cartridge during an intro got him into hot water.
 He would later vow to never review that game.
 Ironically, the cartridge was donated by a fan of the show so that the Nerd could bash it.

 - A day after his review on Metal Gear got released on YouTube, the video was suddenly flagged for unknown reasons, probably because some Metal Gear fans were a bit angry with his criticism of the game.
 This is ironic because the particular version he reviewed was the poorly-made NES port.
-And he at one point even called the original version "a great game."
+And he at one point even called the original version "a great game", and makes it clear that he considers the rest of the series great as well.

 - X-Play can now be added to the list, with their special presentation: "Your Childhood Sucked: Final Fantasy VII."
 The sounds of long-time fans gnashing their teeth could be heard across the globe.